SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 # Current Agricultural Use Valuation Program

 ## Purpose
-The purpose of this paper is to outline Seneca County's administration procedures of the Current Agricultural Use Valuation program, as well as document changes to these procedures in 2019 and 2020.
+The purpose of this paper is to outline Seneca County's administration of the Current Agricultural Use Valuation program, as well as document changes to the process in 2019 and 2020.

 ## Background
 In order to support Ohio's agricultural producers, the State of Ohio established the [Current Agricultural Use Valuation](https://www.tax.ohio.gov/real_property/cauv.aspx) (CAUV) program.
-Land enrolled in CAUV is taxed at agricultural-use value rates that are revised by the State of Ohio annually, rather than market value.
+The program allows Land enrolled in CAUV to be taxed at agricultural-use value rates that are revised by the State of Ohio annually, rather than market value.
 Each county in Ohio is required to administer this program, as well as calculate acreage breakdown of each property's agricultural-use by soil type.